jsdoc/jsdoc/README.md

 Notice
 ------

-This software is not yet released and is still under active development.
+This is *pre-release software*!
+It is under active development, not complete and is not suitable for reqular use yet.

 Installation
 ------------